Roman salute

 The modern gesture consists of stiffly extending the right arm frontally and raising it roughly 135 degrees from the body's vertical axis, with the palm of the hand facing down and the fingers stretched out and touching each other.
-According to common perceptions, this salute was based on an ancient Roman custom.
-However, this description is unknown in Roman literature and is never mentioned by ancient historians of Rome.
+According to a pseudo-historical legend, this salute was based on an ancient Roman custom.
+However, this description is not found in Roman literature and is never mentioned by ancient Roman historians.
 Not a single Roman work of art displays a salute of this kind.
 The gesture of the raised right arm or hand in Roman and other ancient cultures that does exist in surviving literature and art generally had a significantly different function and is never identical with the modern straight-arm salute.